 So Why Is Reddit Not More Popular For Brands?

-As much fun as the site can be, Reddit can be a scary place for brands.
+As much fun as the site can be, Reddit can be an intimidating platform for brands.

 As such, the user base has a lot of power on the site, and that level playing field is also scary to brands.
 If a brand were to post something unpopular on Twitter, their worst-case scenario is that it either gets ignored or gets replied to by people with much smaller followings, so the damage is minimal.
 Reddit, on the other hand, gives users the power to respond in real-time, as well as upvote/downvote power to dictate what they like and what they don’t like, and the brand just has to accept the results.

 Like most social sites, there are essentially two tactics one can take to gain Reddit’s attention: organic and paid.
 Reddit, however, isn’t like social networks because brands and/or people aren’t the stars – the communities are.
 This power shift presents some challenges but not ones that are impossible to overcome.